If you make a complaint to the FWRPU, it may be investigated. This could happen if:

 - Any other evidence.

-After the reviews, if the Unit decides the complaint is valid, they will try to resolve it under the authorities of The Foreign Worker Recruitment and Immigration Services Act.
-The Unit may also refer the case to another agency if needed.
+After the reviews, if the FWRPU decides the complaint is valid, they will try to resolve it under the authorities of The Foreign Worker Recruitment and Immigration Services Act.
+They may also refer the case to another agency if needed.
 If at fault, an employer may lose their right to hire foreign workers, or a recruiter or immigration consultant may lose their licence.